 A Tutorat (the Freiburg term for a tutorial) is similar to a TA-taught discussion section for a large class at a U.S. university.
 Some Freiburg university departments (such as history, German, art history) organize obligatory or elective Tutorate.
 Like discussion sections conducted by teaching assistants in the U.S., Tutorate provide an opportunity to review material already covered and to prepare for upcoming class meetings.
-Tutors (Tutoren) also provide assistance with the German language, library research strategies, and the correct form of written assignments; a Tutorate often require brief written or oral reports by students.
+Tutors (Tutoren) also provide assistance with the German language, library research strategies, and the correct form of written assignments; a Tutorat aims to acquaint you with the fundamental tools of a particular academic field.
+Tutorate often require brief written or oral reports by students.
 You will not receive credit for attending a university-organized Tutorat unless it is a Pflichttutorat (required for passing the course) and places substantial demands on participants, as is the case in history department Proseminare.
 Speak with the Academic Director about the possibility of receiving credit for academically demanding Pflichttutorate in other departments.